What is the O-SHOT?

 Warning: There is no magic shot that takes the place of all the other factors necessary for amazing sex (emotional, hormonal, relationship, general health).
 We highly recommend working with a sex educator to find the best ways to ACTIVATE THE FEMALE ORGASM SYSTEM.
 (If you are a sex educator, keep reading and you will see how you can participate in this important project).

-WHAT DOES THE DOCTOR DO?
+WHAT DOES THE DOCTOR DO DURING AN O-SHOT PROCEDURE?

 First the nurse applies a numbing cream to the vagina.
-Then blood is drawn from the arm in the same was as with any blood test.
+Then blood is drawn from the arm in the same as with any blood test.
 Then, using a centrifuge and a special method, platelet rich plasma is isolated the resultant growth factors.
 The whole process takes about 10 minutes and can be done there in the room with the patient.
 Then, using a very thin needle, the growth factors are injected the clitoris and into the upper vagina into an area most important for the sexual response, the O-Spot.
 Because these areas have been numbed with the anesthetic cream, the woman feels little or no pain.

 There has never been even one serious reaction to PRP prepared by an FDA approved kit in any part of the body (the FDA has not evaluated the use of this kit for preparing PRP for use in the vagina…but this procedure only uses the woman’s own blood to prepare the injection).